EasyFinancialModels

 How to Build a DCF Model in Excel (Step-by-Step Guide)

-Build a discounted cash flow (DCF) model in Excel step by step — unlevered free cash flow, WACC, terminal value, enterprise and equity value — with a free automated template.
+Build a discounted cash flow (DCF) model in Excel step by step — unlevered free cash flow, WACC, terminal value, enterprise and equity value.

 A DCF model in Excel values a business as the present value of the cash it will generate in the future.
 You project unlevered free cash flow for an explicit forecast period, discount each year back at the weighted average cost of capital (WACC), add a discounted terminal value for everything beyond the forecast, and subtract net debt to reach equity value.
 Done well, a DCF is the most defensible way to value a company; done carelessly, small assumption errors compound.
 Here is the structure, in order.